7 Great things to do in Cartagena de Indias

 7 great things to do in Cartagena de Indias

 Is inspired as always of the fact that I like to do something not all.
-To be honest in Cartagena you can actually do more or all, because it’s petite city center.
+To be honest in Cartagena you can do more or all because it’s small city center.

-Entering the old city by the historic clock tower you enter a time machine and walk past buildings that pretty much haven’t changed for 300 years.
+Entering the old town by the historic clock tower, you enter a time machine and walk past buildings that pretty much haven’t changed for 300 years.
 Buildings in yellow, green, blue, purple and pink they are all there.
-Then fascinated by all the decorative doors and doorknob that is presenting different occupations, social status and wealth in life.
-Iguana for Royalty, Fish or Mermaid for Merchant Class.
+Then fascinated by all the decorative doors and doorknob that is presenting different occupations, social status, and wealth in life.
+The Iguana for Royalty, Fish or Mermaid for Merchant Class.

-If you think you have seen it all in one day.
-Think again.
+If you think you have seen it all in one day, then think again.
 This little pearl is worth walking around for some days and get lost in the streets and continue discovering new corner and Plazas.

 Free walking tour is always a great idea to get some history and the best sight on your radar.